kumahq/kuma-website/app/_src/policies/meshexternalservice.md

     clientCert:
       secret: "123"
     clientKey:
-      secret: "123"
+      secret: "456"
 ```

 When TLS is enabled but `caCert` is not set, the sidecar uses the [autodetected OS-specific CA](https://github.com/kumahq/kuma/blob/aba6518fca65bc7ab52e5328eb686a51a6f98a53/app/kuma-dp/pkg/dataplane/certificate/cert.go#L12).
 The user can override the default CA by setting the path in the environment variable `KUMA_DATAPLANE_RUNTIME_DYNAMIC_SYSTEM_CA_PATH` for the sidecar.

 ### DNS setup

-For clients that the hostname is not fully known in advance please take a look at [MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough).

 To be able to access `MeshExternalService` via a hostname you need to define a [HostnameGenerator](/docs/{{ page.version }}/policies/hostnamegenerator) with a `meshExternalService` selector.

+{% warning %}
+Do **not** hijack original addresses like httpbin.com (the way it was done with [External Service](/docs/{{ page.version }}/policies/external-services)).
+If you need to transparently pass traffic through the Mesh without modifying it use [MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough).
+{% endwarning %}

+For clients that the hostname is not fully known in advance please take a look at [Wildcard DNS matching in MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough/#wildcard-dns-matching).

 ## Examples

 TCP examples use https://tcpbin.com/ service which is a TCP echo service, check out the website for more details.
 HTTP examples use https://httpbin.org/ service which is a website for inspecting and debugging HTTP requests.
-gRPC examples use https://grpcbin.test.k6.io/ service which is a gRPC Request & Response Service.
+GRPC examples use https://grpcbin.test.k6.io/ service which is a gRPC Request & Response Service.

 For the examples below the following `HostnameGenerator` will be used: